-The third stimulus payment is an advance payment of the Recovery Rebate Credit on the 2021 tax return.
-The first two stimulus payments were part of the 2020 return, thus were claimed on Form 1040 when filing a 2020 tax return.
-This means that, if you and your ex-spouse alternate years, then the rightful recipient of the third stimulus payment is the spouse who is going to claim the dependent on the 2021 tax return.
+The third stimulus payment was an advance payment of the Recovery Rebate Credit on the 2021 Tax Return.
+The first two stimulus payments were part of the 2020 return, thus were claimed on Form 1040 when filing a 2020 Tax Return.
+This means that, if you and your spouse or ex-spouse alternate years, then the rightful recipient of the third stimulus payment is the spouse who is going to claim the dependent on the 2021 Tax Return.
 This can lead to some complications with the IRS who likely issued the payment based on 2020.
 It is best if taxpayers can communicate on this matter; when filing for 2021, the taxpayer who may have wrongly received the credit (as per the agreement) may owe it on their 2021 return.

 Someone received my additional stimulus for claiming my dependent(s) on the 2020 tax return.

-If for any reason someone claimed your dependent in 2020 and received the additional stimulus payment and they were in fact not eligible to, they will likely be made to pay it back in 2022 when they file their 2021 return.
+If for any reason someone claimed your dependent in 2020 and received the additional stimulus payment and they were in fact not eligible to, they may have been made to pay it back when they filed their 2021 Return.
 If you know who claimed your dependent, it is best for both parties to communicate the matter.
-The person who wrongly claimed may have to file a tax amendment.
+The person who wrongly claimed the dependent may have to file a tax amendment.
 Ideally, you would not want to have the incorrect recipient hand over the funds as this may complicate things when filing in 2022.
 Instead, consider the amendment or simply file your 2021 returns and report your stimulus information.
-The IRS should then issue the stimulus funds to the person rightfully claiming the dependent and the person who wrongly received it would owe to the IRS.
+The IRS should then issue the stimulus funds to the person rightfully claiming the dependent and the person who wrongly received it would owe it to the IRS.